The Great Escape

 As it was in the Days of Noah

 Jesus said His coming would be as it was in the days of Noah (Matt.
 24:37).
 When we read this passage, we see that it was the wicked who were removed from the earth, not Noah and his family.
-Noah and his righteous family stayed on the earth during the flood (though protected by in the ark) while the "flood came, and took them (the wicked) all away" (Matt.
+Noah and his righteous family stayed on the earth during the flood (though protected by in the ark) while the flood came, and took them (the wicked) all away (Matt.
 24:39).
-It will be a time of judgement that comes quickly on the wicked as Christ and His army of saints bring the whole earth under submission to His kingdom (see Rev 19).

 Noah and his family stayed on the earth and inherited it.

-Remember that Jesus also taught "Blessed are the meek: for they shall inherit the earth" (Matt 5:5), which is exactly what Noah did.
-Because he was a man of faith who believed and acted on the Word of God by building the Ark, he was preserved in the midst of the flood, the wicked were removed, and he, with his family, had the whole earth to himself.
-Jesus also prayed for us to the Father saying, "I do not pray that You should take them out of the world, but that You should keep them from the evil one" (John 17:15).
+I suppose some interpret “the days of Noah” to mean the Christian being removed because they start with the "Great Escape" presupposition which blinds them from seeing it the other way around.
+Remember that Jesus also taught: Blessed are the meek: for they shall inherit the earth (Matt 5:5), which is exactly what Noah did.
+Because he was a man of faith who believed and acted on the Word of God by preparing, he was preserved in the midst of the flood, the wicked were removed, and he had the whole earth to himself.
+Jesus also prayed for us to the Father saying; I pray not that thou shouldest take them out of the world, but that thou shouldest keep them from the evil (John 17:15).

 The Parable of the Tares and the Wheat